 - In Harriet the Spy, Harriet thinks her first word was "Proceed" but then finds out it was actually "cookie".

-- In the children's book Knuffle Bunny (the "K" is pronounced), a little girl Trixie says "Knuffle Bunny" as her first words after losing her toy bunny at the laundromat.
+- In the children's book Knuffle Bunny (the "K" is pronounced), a little girl Trixie says "Knuffle Bunny" as her first words after losing and finding her toy bunny at the laundromat.

 - There was a Sesame Street book published in 1994 called Me Cookie!, which featured a baby Cookie Monster named "Baby Monster".
 Early on in the book, he struggles to say the word "Cookie".